-225 3.1 TOA SWCRF
+210 3.1 TOA SWCRF

 TOA SWCRF is one of the most important metrics to examine for improving the representation of low-level clouds.
-Figure 1 compares annual mean TOA SWCRF simulated by REF_amip with CERES-EBAF observations.
-The global mean SWCRF is -45.83 W m-2 in CERES-EBAF and -49.51 W m-2 in REF_amip.
-REF_amip simulates the SWCRF distributions relatively well, but overestimates the magnitude of SWCRF over regions of Northern Hemisphere storm tracks and underestimates the magnitude of SWCRF over the subtropical marine stratocumulus regions.
-With new configurations of BL turbulence and shallow convection schemes, NEW_amip presents a global mean TOA SWCRF of -54.45 W m-2 (Figure 1c).
-Compared with REF_amip (Figure 1f), NEW_amip shows a considerably increased magnitude of SWCRF over the eastern subtropical ocean regions, suggesting that the representation of low-level marine stratocumulus is enhanced.
-However, the SWCRF is overestimated in NEW amip over these regions (Figure 1e).
+Figure 1 compares annual mean TOA SWCRF simulated by REF amip with CERES-EBAF observations.
+The global mean SWCRF is -45.83 W m2 in CERES-EBAF and -49.51 W m2 in REF amip.
+REF amip simulates the SWCRF distributions relatively well, but overestimates the magnitude of SWCRF over regions of Northern Hemisphere storm tracks and underestimates the

+215 magnitude of SWCRF over the subtropical marine stratocumulus regions.
+Compared with REF_amip (Figure 1d), NEW_amip shows a considerably increased simulated magnitude of SWCRF over the eastern subtropical ocean regions, suggesting that the low-level cloud representation is improved with new configurations of BL turbulence and shallow convection schemes.

-235 3.2 Low-level cloud cover
+3.2 Low-level cloud cover

 TOA SWCRF strongly depends on the low-level cloud fraction.
 As shown in Figure 2a, the observed low cloud is prevalent over midlatitude storm-track regions, eastern tropical and subtropical oceans and the Southern Ocean.
 Figure 2b and 2c present the simulated annual mean low-level cloud amount from REF_amip and NEW_amip, respectively.
 Generally, both simulations reproduce the observed patterns of low-cloud amount with maxima in the midlatitude storm tracks and minima in the trade cumulus regime over the ocean.
-One prominent discrepancy between REF_amip and observations is a remarkable underestimation of low-cloud fraction over the eastern subtropical oceans, which contributes to the weak bias in the magnitude of TOA SWCRF over these regions in REF_amip (Figure 1d).
+One prominent discrepancy between REF_amip and observations is a remarkable underestimation of low-cloud fraction over the eastern subtropical oceans, which contributes to the weak bias in the magnitude of TOA SWCRF over these regions in REF_amip.
 The observed maxima in the subtropical stratocumulus decks are better simulated by NEW_amip.
 The global mean low-level cloud fraction increases from 24.64% in REF_amip to 28.74% in NEW_amip, closer to 37.06% in the GOCCP observations.
 With new configurations of BL turbulence and shallow convection parameterizations, the low-cloud fraction is significantly increased by up to 40% over the eastern subtropical oceans (Figure 2d).
-As shown in Burls et al. (2017), increased cloud fraction in the subtropical eastern Pacific has an important effect on the cold tongue by cooling sea surface waters which subduct and eventually end up in the equatorial Pacific.